PromQL Quick Start¶

 Measurement¶

-metric as an example, if we use automatic rules in Datakit to generate this metric, it will be split into a Measurement and Field, namely node
+Taking the node_network_receive_bytes_total metric as an example, assuming we use Datakit's automatic rules to generate it, this metric will be split into Measurement and Field, namely node and network_receive_bytes_total.

 node:network_receive_bytes_total{device="eth0"}